unadlib/usm/README.md

 **Note**:

-If you need to run the USM-based module directly, you must use the module's `create` method, just like this:
+If you need to run the module based on `usm` directly, you must use the module's `create` method, just like this:

 ```js
 class Something extends Module {}